silasjimmy/Landing-Page/README.md

-# Landing-Page
+# Landing Page
+A website using javascript events to manipulate the DOM.

+## Purpose
-A web project as provided in Udacity's Front End Web Developer Nanodegree Program
+The website serves as a project by [Udacity's](www.udacity.com) Front End Web Development Nanodegree program.